Or Never Give Up On Your Colouring

 First, I get more questions asking how this colouring looks than all the other groups.

 Is this the rarest Season of them all?
 I think it depends where you live.
-I have never analyzed a True Spring, but I have seen what they look like: Wayne Gretzky.
+I have never analyzed a True Spring, but I have seen what they look like: Robert Redford, Uma Thurman.
 I give up a bit on female examples because they are so altered, usually for the worse, that a natural original is almost impossible to find.

 Bright Spring is not really rare.
 It is unpredictable.
 This colouring always seems to look like something else.
 To confuse matters, the opposite is true as well, where many other Seasons can look like Bright Spring.
 When hair is dark, this person can resemble Dark Autumn or Dark Winter when eyes are dark.
 If eyes are light, the similarity to True Summer can be startling.

-Secondly, this beautiful model, whom we’ll call Audrey, has brown eyes.
+Secondly, this beautiful model, whom we can call Audrey, has brown eyes.
 Those are rare in the Spring and Summer groups, but where human genetics are concerned, nothing is impossible.

 The Bright Seasons are those that combine Winter and Spring colouring.
 If Winter is stronger, the Season is called Bright Winter.
 If Spring influence is larger, the person contains the colours of the Bright Spring palette in their natural colouring.
 Both are Neutral Seasons in the Sci\ART 12 Tone system, meaning that this skin has some warmer and some cooler colours.
 This is important information for buying the right foundation.